pyca/cryptography/docs/fernet.rst

         .. versionadded:: 2.2

-        Re-encrypts the provided fernet token.
+        Rotating tokens is necessary when any of the fernet keys of a :class:`MultiFernet` instance have been compromised.
+This method re-encrypts the token, `msg`, under the new primary key.
+Once all tokens have been successfully rotated under the new primary key, the compromised key can be removed from the :class`MultiFernet` instance.
 If the token has successfully been re-encrypted, then the re-encrypted token will be returned.
 This will raise an exception if re-encryption fails.

         .. doctest::